opencomputeproject/Security/RoT/Protocol/Cerberus_Attestation.md

 The Allowable Data element contains a list of allowable values for a single measurement data check.
-For `equal` and `not equal` checks, there can be as many data entries in a single Allowable Data element as required to cover all allowed or disallowed values.
-For any other type of check, there should be only a single data entry in the Allowable Data element.
+For `equal` and `not equal` checks, there can be as many data entries with the same `version_set` identifier in a single Allowable Data element as required to cover all allowed or disallowed values.
+For any other type of check, there should be only a single data entry in the Allowable Data element per `version_set` identifier.
+In all cases, any number of data entries with different `version_set` identifiers are allowed.

 To combine multiple measurement data checks (e.g. `not equal` and `greater than`), multiple Allowable Data elements must be used, one for each